edwinchoate/edwinchoate.github.io/about.md

 ![](/assets/img/squiggle-books.png)

-## UX Reading
+## UX Books I've Read

-I'm continually reading UX books.
-Here are some of my favorites I've read so far...
+(On desktop, long-hover with your mouse to see the title & author.)

 <style>
     .book {